alexisxmartinez/students_health_sql/README.md

-# SQL Project: Exploring Mental Health of International Students
+# DATACAMP SQL Project: Exploring Mental Health of International Students

 📚 This project aims to analyze the mental health of international students at a Japanese university using SQL.
 The study was conducted in 2018 and published the following year, approved by various ethical and regulatory boards.